bluerobotics/SolarSurferAPI/README.md

 ### v0.1.0 - 2014/08/08

 * Initial release
+* Used for Santa Monica Canyon testing

 ## Todo

-* create UI to view telem

 * refactor auth to token secret string via an environment variable
-* add cmd POSTing and forward
+* add cmd POSTing and forwarding
-* create UI to send commands